Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 Secrecy and deception were key

-In what the Saturday Evening Post called "the century's best-kept secret," the Allies bluffed the enemy with a years-long series of elaborate ruses known collectively as Operation Fortitude, which was designed to trick the Germans as to Allied intentions.
-They spread misinformation through false news reports, planted intelligence, and false radio broadcasts that were designed to be intercepted by the enemy.
-They also created fake armored columns of make-believe tanks comprised of wood and rubber, fake troop encampments, and launched fleets of inflatable dummy warships.
+Dubbed "the century's best-kept secret" by the Saturday Evening Post, for years, the Allies executed a series of elaborate ruses known collectively as Operation Fortitude, designed to hide Allied intentions from the enemy.
+They spread misinformation through false news reports, planted intelligence, and created false radio broadcasts designed to be intercepted by the Axis powers.
+They also created make-believe tanks composed of wood and rubber, fake troop encampments, and launched fleets of inflatable dummy warships.

 The practice run turned deadly

-Called Exercise Tiger, a D-Day dress rehearsal proved as fatal as Omaha Beach to around 700 Allied sailors and soldiers who died in a training exercise at a friendly British beach.
-Speedy German attack vessels called E-boats became aware of the maneuver and attacked the Allied flotilla, sinking several ships with torpedoes.
+Exercise Tiger, a D-Day dress rehearsal, proved as fatal as Omaha Beach.
+Around 700 Allied sailors and soldiers died in a training exercise at a friendly British beach.
+Speedy German attack vessels called E-boats became aware of the rehearsal and attacked the Allied flotilla, sinking several ships with torpedoes.
 Some survivors who went on to storm the beaches of Normandy later recalled that the Exercise Tiger fiasco was more terrifying than D-Day itself.

 German defenses were the war's biggest construction project